gongonpower/glusterfs-swarm/README.md

 docker network create -d overlay --attachable netgfs
 ```
 "-d overlay" option means container can communication across different nodes.
-"--attachable" option means that overlay network is restricted to be used by swarm managed container by default. "attachable" option allow individaul container to use the overlay network also.
+"--attachable" option means that since overlay network is restricted to be used by swarm managed container by default, "attachable" option allow individual container to use the overlay network also.

 ## Step 3: mount directory at host level first
 at all the 3 nodes, issue my-temp-mount.sh to mount the /datavol as the share folder